Letztes Update: 23. September 2025

 Antwort der Redaktion

-A dystopian society is often depicted in literature and film as a world where oppressive governments, environmental disasters, or other societal issues create a bleak and controlled environment.
-But what exactly defines such a society?
-Let's explore the key characteristics that make up a dystopian society.
+A dystopian society is often depicted in literature and film as a nightmarish world where oppressive governments, environmental disasters, or other societal issues create a bleak and controlled environment.
+But what exactly defines a dystopian society?
+Let's explore the key characteristics that make up this unsettling concept.

 Last updated 3 mins ago